leloykun/leloykun.github.io/content/ponder/steepest-descent-stiefel/index.md

 ---
-title: "A Simple Heuristic Solution for Steepest Descent on Stiefel Manifold"
+title: "Heuristic Solutions for Steepest Descent on the Stiefel Manifold"
 date: 2025-07-18
 tags: ["Machine Learning", "Optimizers"]
 author: "Franz Louis Cesista"
-description: "Fast, numerically stable, and differentiable solution for steepest descent on Stiefel manifold."
+description: "What would Muon look like if we constrained the weights to be semi-orthogonal?"
-summary: "Fast, numerically stable, and differentiable solution for steepest descent on Stiefel manifold."
+summary: "What would Muon look like if we constrained the weights to be semi-orthogonal?"
 cover:
     image: steepest-descent-stiefel-manifold.jpg
     alt: "Cover"